rix1337/FeedCrawler/README.md

 This script scrapes MB/SJ for titles stored in .txt files and passes them on to JDownloader via the .crawljob format

-**If you want to contribute to the project feel free to add pull requests!**
+**If you want a problem to be solved or a feature to be added please do so through a pull request!**

 ## TLDR: